 Working form to collectively determine what the research proposal will look like and to possibly outline the intervention that will be developed.

-Weaving a safety net
+Weaving a network

 Working method to jointly identify who wants to play what role in the execution phase of the research project and to identify dependencies.